buddhadonthavemoney/multi-cloud/README.md

 ## Purpose

 This repo serves as an end-to-end example of:

-* Building a realtime web app
-* Packaging it for Kubernetes
-* Deploying it consistently across **multiple cloud providers** using Terraform
+* Denormalizing vendor lockins
+* Using multiple cloud for active active setups and failover.

 Ideal for demos, learning, or as a foundation for multi-cloud projects.